janulm/eth-cil-road-segmentation/README.md

    1. To train the BiSeSAM model and generate the submissions, please run the jupyter notebook [train_bisesam.ipynb](train_bisesam.ipynb).
 This will train the model and save the best model checkpoint in the [checkpoints](custom_segment_anything/model_checkpoints/finetuned/) folder.
    2. To train the Unet, Unet++ baseline models and generate their submissions, please run the jupyter notebook [train_baseline.ipynb](train_baseline.ipynb).

+## Final Submission

+(Note that this section requires that each of the previous steps have been run successfully, to generate the intermediate submissions of each model)

+To generate our best scoring and final kaggle submission, please run the jupyter notebook [final_submission.ipynb](final_submission.ipynb).
+This will generate the submission file `majority_vote_ensemble_all_models.csv` in the root directory.

 ## More Examples